divvun/divvun-pipeline/README.md

 To generate a 0 compression pipeline zip file (on Unix):

-`zip -0 -r pipeline.zpipe file1 file2`
+`zip -0 -r pipeline.zpipe pipeline.json yummy_resource`

 If you just do `zip -0 -r pipeline.zpipe unzipped`, it will have the actual folder `unzipped` there, which is not supported